doitintl/help/gitbook/cmp/flexsave/gcp.md

 #### I have a special pricing plan on my GCP account.
 Can I still use Flexsave, and will it impact my existing savings?

 Flexsave can still work with your account and will provide savings _in addition to_ the discounts from your pricing plan.

-#### What changes should I expect to see in my Google Cloud Console?

-You should expect to see:

-* Commitment scope set to _Billing account_
-* Projects with 3-year committed use discounts and names like `doitintl-fs-xxxxxxx` attached to your billing account

-The commitments will apply committed use discounts across all eligible usage (all projects) associated with this billing account when enabling billing account scope.

 ### Contact us